Updated: May 19

-Today's post is written by my friend and food allergy/learning differences advocate Hillary Jarrard.
+Today's post is written by my friend and food allergy mom of 3 boys and learning differences advocate Hillary Jarrard.
 When my son was first diagnosed with food allergies, I immediately turned to Hillary for her experience and wisdom of raising kids with allergies.
-She was so helpful in pointing out
+She was so helpful in pointing out brands that were allergy-friendly, along with how to deal with the emotional side of this new way of life.
+I was so grateful to have someone who had walked this difficult road before me to help guide me through.

 One of my biggest joys as a mom of a kid with food allergies is seeing my son’s happy face enjoying an allergy-free treat at a party celebration with his friends.
 My saddest days?
 Learning that they were left out of a classroom treat because I didn’t have advance notice to send an allergy safe treat.
 Heartbreaking.